-The composition of Goldman Sachs Dynamic Mix Fund V (NL) will, in principle, show a long-term allocation of 10% fixed-income securities and 90% equities.
-As a result of tactical asset allocation, the equity component of the Sub-fund will fluctuate within a 20% bandwidth.
+The composition of Goldman Sachs Dynamic Mix Fund I (NL) will, in principle, show a long-term allocation of 90% fixed-income securities and 10% equities.
+As a result of tactical asset allocation, the equity component of the Subfund will fluctuate within a 10% bandwidth.
 This bandwidth applies to both potential overweight and underweight positions.

-The Sub-fund is actively managed to invest in financial instruments with an attractive risk and return profile according to a systematic investment process, while maintaining deviation limits relative to the index.
-Therefore, the composition of the Sub-fund's investments can materially deviate from that of the index.
-The index represents the investment universe.
-The Sub-fund may invest in financial instruments that are not part of the index.
+The Sub-fund is actively managed to invest in financial instruments with an attractive risk-return profile through a systematic investment process, applying deviation limits from the index.
+Consequently, the composition of the Sub-fund's investments may materially differ from that of the index, which represents a comprehensive view of the investment universe.
+The Sub-fund may invest in financial instruments not included in the index.

-The Sub-fund will primarily invest 90% globally in equities, broadly defined to include claims, profit and founder's shares, as well as options, warrants for the acquisition or disposal of such securities, and other similar securities, along with other equity-like values and financial instruments with comparable risk and return characteristics.
+The Sub-fund will primarily invest 10% globally in equities, broadly defined to include claims, profit and founder's shares, as well as options, warrants for the acquisition or disposal of such securities, and other similar securities, along with other equity-like values and financial instruments with comparable risk and return characteristics.
 The investments are globally diversified across regions, countries, and sectors.
 The exact weighting of equities in the portfolio within the specified range depends on the manager's view and the resulting tactical asset allocation, and is therefore not constant.

-Additionally, the Sub-fund will primarily invest 10% in fixed-income securities.
+Additionally, the Sub-fund will primarily invest 90% in fixed-income securities.
 The Sub-fund will pursue a combination within a broad spectrum of interest-related instruments.
 The Sub-fund may invest in, among other things, government bonds, corporate bonds, convertible bonds, so-called asset-backed securities, and money market instruments.
 These instruments can be denominated in both developed and emerging market currencies.

-The Sub-fund promotes ecological and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (on sustainability-related disclosures in the financial services sector, which may be amended or supplemented from time to time).
+The Sub-fund promotes ecological and/or social characteristics as described in Article 8 of Regulation (EU) 2019/2088 (concerning disclosure of sustainability information in the financial services sector, which regulation may be amended or supplemented from time to time).

-The Sub-fund applies stewardship as well as an ESG integration approach and exclusion criteria concerning various activities.
+The Sub-fund applies stewardship as well as an ESG integration approach and exclusion criteria regarding various activities.
 Additional information can be found in the prospectus.